What Is The Audit?

 The good news is that, for at least the last decade, governments at all levels have been busy publishing truckloads of data representing official policies along with their outcomes.
 For the most part, that data is available in the public domain and just sits there, waiting for us to come and get it.

-This publication was created with the hope and expectation that sophisticated data analytics tools - including AI models like GPT - can tame those intimidating datasets and reveal powerful, fact-based insights into how we’re being governed and how that could be improved.
+This publication was created with the expectation that sophisticated data analytics tools - including AI models - can tame those intimidating datasets and reveal powerful, fact-based insights into how we’re being governed and how that could be improved.

 Such thoughtful analysis can act as an oversight mechanism for adding transparency to government and, potentially, bringing incompetence and corruption to account.
 Or, in other words, perform the job that was once expected of journalists.
 Don’t believe me?
 Check this example out for yourself: